 Hyundai employed EEG to assess prototypes in a well-known neuromarketing example.
 They examined brain activity in response to various design characteristics and investigated which type of stimulation was most likely to result in a purchase.

 The study’s findings prompted Hyundai to alter the exterior design of their vehicles.

 TIP: The rise of Neuromarketing has the potential to change the world we live in.

 A long-running and challenging issue is how to price items to entice consumers.
 We’re all aware that charging $9.99 instead of $10 for anything is an advertising ploy, but does it work?

 A slew of fresh findings is throwing light on this age-old subject.
 According to this fascinating new piece of knowledge used by neuromarketers, rounded figures are more likely to work alongside emotional decision-making, but more complex figures work better when the logical brain is active.
 This is due to the fact that complicated numbers make the brain work harder, maybe convincing it that the more complexly priced product is the more rational choice.

 TIP: When determining your price, use the neuromarketing method.

 Neuromarketing approaches are also being used to inform the design of websites.

 Neuromarketers are delving into our website preferences, including color schemes, layouts, text size, and more.
-When it comes to developing websites, there are now some hard and fast regulations.
+There are now some hard and fast regulations when it comes to developing websites.
 Using certifications, testimonials, and social widgets, for example, is bound to attract more customers than those who do not.

 Another intriguing discovery is that contemporary, horizontal website layouts are less effective than classic vertical ones.
 This is because reading web pages from top to bottom activates the brain and encourages visitors to keep scrolling.